-Climate change is one of the most severe challenges the world is currently facing.
-One that requires urgent action by all actors in society.
-Sustainability is being recognized in nearly every aspect of society, fueled by increasing awareness and societal and governmental demand for action.
-According to previous Deloitte research, sustainability is one of the top three risks for corporate leadership.
+Climate change is one of the most significant challenges the world is currently facing – one that requires urgent action by everyone.
+Sustainability is now gaining recognition in nearly every aspect of life, fuelled by increasing awareness and societal and governmental demand for action.
+Previous Deloitte research also finds that sustainability is one of the top three risks for corporate leadership.

-Global energy consumption has been rising steadily over the years and is expected to keep doing so.
-If it keeps increasing at the current pace, the global natural resources are not sufficient to support and sustain the growth in wealth and population.
-Moreover, energy demand is integrally linked with greenhouse gas emissions, facilitating climate change – which can no longer be ignored.
-Not by governments, not by business, not by society.
-As a result of the increased attention for climate change and sustainability, many businesses are, with varying results, looking for means to include necessary sustainable elements into their strategy.
-An energy transition from fossil fuels to renewable energy sources could seriously help to mitigate climate-related problems.
+Global energy consumption has risen steadily over the years and is expected to keep doing so.
+If it keeps increasing at its current pace, global natural resources will eventually be insufficient to support and sustain the growth in wealth and population.
+To make things worse, energy demand is fundamentally linked to greenhouse gas emissions which drive climate change – a problem that can no longer be ignored by governments, the business world or society.

-The principles of the circular economy (see also the paragraph “Building Blocks” in this point of view) can facilitate the system change, also for energy transition.
-The linear “take, make, dispose” production model will no longer suffice - significant action is needed to make the economy circular and increase energy and resource efficiency.
+The principles of the circular economy (see the paragraph ‘Building Blocks’ in this point of view) can facilitate systemic change towards an energy transition.
+The linear ‘take, make, dispose’ production model will no longer suffice.
+Therefore, significant action is needed to make the economy circular and increase energy and resource efficiency.

 A New Approach

-Energy transition requires technological, social and financial changes.
-For instance, the use of smart technologies and new forms of collaborations in which local communities are as vital as global interaction.
-Also, new approaches towards regulation and funding are needed to encourage investments in organizations that are currently underfunded, usually due to communication issues between investor and investee regarding risks, rewards and businesses cases – e.g. regulation and financing are not designed for shared ownership.
-The different elements of the necessary innovations are discussed below.
+The energy transition requires technological, social and financial changes; for example, the use of smart technologies or new forms of collaborating in which local communities are as vital as global interaction.
+It will also require new approaches to regulation and funding that encourage investing in organizations that are currently underfunded.
+Such underfunding is usually the result of miscommunications between investors and investees regarding risks, rewards and businesses cases (i.e. regulation and financing are not designed for shared ownership).
+Various aspects of the necessary innovations are discussed below.